Airport workers' bus hits taxi on Hong Kong road, killing 5

-HONG KONG (AP) — Police say a bus ferrying workers to Hong Kong International Airport slammed into a taxi, killing five people and injuring more than 30.
+HONG KONG (AP) — A bus ferrying workers to Hong Kong International Airport slammed into a stopped taxi on a highway Friday, killing five people and injuring more than 30, police said.

-The bus driver and two passengers were tossed from the coach in the early Friday morning crash and pronounced dead at the scene.
+Three people were tossed from the bus and pronounced dead at the scene.
 The taxi driver and another bus passenger also died.
+It wasn't immediately clear if the bus driver was among the victims.

-Police say the taxi was stopped in the left lane of a highway with its emergency lights on about 19 kilometers (12 miles) from the airport.
+The bus, carrying 36 airport employees, ran into the taxi shortly before 5 a.m., Superintendent Michael Yip of the Hong Kong Police traffic headquarters said at a news briefing.
+The taxi was stopped in the left lane about 19 kilometers (12 miles) from the airport with its emergency flashers on.

-The injured include a German tourist who was in the taxi.
+The injured included a German tourist in the taxi.

 Advertisement